Cain and Abel (1982 film)

 Cain and Abel (Filipino: Cain at Abel) is a 1982 Philippine action thriller drama film directed by Lino Brocka from a written story and screenplay by Ricardo "Ricky" Lee.
 Inspired by the Biblical story of two brothers, Christopher de Leon and Phillip Salvador respectively played the roles of Ellis and Lorenzo, the two brothers and sons of Senyora Pina (Mona Lisa), who have different views on each other.
 However, the sibling rivalry became violent and bloody due to the issue of inheritance of their family land and Senyora Pina's favoritism to her younger son.
 It also stars Carmi Martin as Zita, Ellis's fiancée from Manila; Cecille Castillo as Rina, the house helper, and Ellis's other woman; and Baby Delgado as Becky, Lorenzo's wife.

-Cain at Abel was released on October 8, 1982, by Cine Suerte Inc., it served as the first Filipino film entry for the San Sebastián International Film Festival in Spain in the same year, and received accolades from award-giving bodies for cinema.
-The film was digitally restored and remastered by ABS-CBN Film Restoration Project and Central Digital Lab in 2016; the restored version was premiered on August 11, 2016.
+Produced and distributed by Cine Suerte, the film was first premiered in Spain on September 18, 1982, as the first Philippine entry for the San Sebastián International Film Festival.
+It was later released theatrically in the Philippines on October 8, 1982.
+The film was digitally restored and remastered by ABS-CBN Film Restoration Project and Central Digital Lab in 2016; the restored version premiered on August 11, 2016.

 Plot

 Lorenzo, the eldest son of Donya Pina, returns home tipsy from a drinking party in the countryside and starts asking his mother about the idea of buying tractors for the farm.
 However, his mother refuses, citing that the farmers of the plantation would slack off.
-The conversation between Lorens and his mother turned into an argument after the former gave a threat to her.
-On the following day, Ellis, the youngest son, returns home from his studies in Manila, and brings his classmate Zita, who will spend her vacation at the household.
-Later, while Ellis entertains his family, Lorens returned and sees his brother suspiciously due to his envy towards him and his mother's favoritism towards Ellis.
+The conversation between Lorens and his mother turns into an argument after he threatens her.
+The following day, Ellis, the youngest son, returns home from his studies in Manila.
+He brings his classmate Zita, who will spend her vacation at the household.
+Later, while Ellis entertains his family, Lorens returns and sees his brother suspiciously due to his envy towards him and his mother's favoritism towards Ellis.

-At dinnertime, Ellis began to notice why his room was used and Lorens replied that he used it for his sons.
-The questioning caused a small argument between the two brothers, but their mother stopped it.
-A few hours later, Lorens went to the nightclub, and they conversed with his friends about his brother Ellis and Senyora Pina.
-While Senyora Pina mentioned her planned will, Ellis wants the land to be his, and according to the matriarch, Lorens brought problems to the family, citing his mismanagement of the family plantation.
-As they continued talking, Ellis told his mother that he decided to drop out of college and wanted to marry Zita.
-Senyora Pina, however, agreed with Ellis's requests, despite her criticism about Zita.
+At dinnertime, Ellis begins to notice his room was used.
+Lorens replies that he used it for his sons.
+The questioning causes a small argument between the two brothers, but their mother puts a stop to it.
+A few hours later, Lorens goes to the nightclub where he converses with his friends about his brother Ellis and Senyora Pina.
+While Senyora Pina mentions her planned will, Ellis wants the land to be his, and according to the matriarch, Lorens brought problems to the family, citing his mismanagement of the family plantation.
+As they continue talking, Ellis tells his mother that he had decided to drop out of college and wants to marry Zita.
+Senyora Pina agrees with Ellis's requests, despite her criticism of Zita.